adzrealty/adzrealty.github.io/src/pages/about.md

 title: "About"
 ---

-Everything from A to Z. ADZ.ph Facebook page is dedicated to real estate properties in Cebu, Philippines.
-Signup, subscribe, share and engage our page to get more information, latest and exciting updates.
+Everything from A to Z. ADZ Realty and Brokerage is dedicated to real estate properties in Cebu, Philippines.
+Signup, subscribe, share and engage to get more information about latest and exciting updates of real estate in Cebu.
 \
 \
 ADZ Realty and Brokerage is a DTI-registered company owned by Aileen Ferrer, a licensed real estate broker from Cebu, Philippines.